hkolstee/Bach_LSTM_music_generation/README.md

 # Bach unfinished fugue
 **This project was one of the project suggestions for a course at my university (University of Groningen).
 I worked on the project with my teammates, but did not get (for me) satisfactory results, partly due to time constraints.
-We originally used a simple LSTM model (single layer, implemented in tensorflow).
+We originally used a simple LSTM model (single small layer, implemented in tensorflow).
 I wanted to do it differently and started from scratch using PyTorch.
 All code in this repository folder is written by me.
 The description of the project is as follows:*

 Long time ago (1993) there was a time series prediction competition organized by the Santa Fe Institute which became rather famous in the community.
 The 6 data sets used for that competition have entered